top of page

 Boundaries Are Not Barriers

 For years, I equated boundaries with distance.
-But now I see them as invitations — clear paths that say, “Here’s how you can love me well.”
+Now, I see them as invitations — clear paths that say, “Here’s how you can love me well.”
+Boundaries protect both parties.
+They create space for honesty, rest, and respect.
+Without them, relationships become lopsided, with one person pouring while the other pulls.

-Boundaries say:
+Boundaries communicate:

 • “I love you, but I also love me.”